 Metro Nashville Planning staff and several other Metro departments, at the request of the Metro Council, looked at Nashville’s residential development and our existing and planned infrastructure capacity to understand if current zoning policies or other barriers harm Metro’s ability to address the city’s housing needs.

-Staff have released the Housing & Infrastructure Study’s Initial Findings and Preliminary Recommendations Report, which details the findings, data and research related to housing and infrastructure barriers facing Nashville, in addition to preliminary recommendations and next steps.
+In March 2025, Staff released the Housing & Infrastructure Study’s Phase 1: Initial Findings and Preliminary Recommendations Report, which details the findings, data and research related to housing and infrastructure barriers facing Nashville, in addition to preliminary recommendations and next steps.
+The Housing and Infrastructure Executive Summary provides readers with a condensed overview of the report.

 This study was led by Metro Planning in collaboration with Codes, NDOT, Water Services, Historic Commission, and other Metro departments.
 Metro Nashville has partnered with a consultant team led by Opticos Design and several local subcontractors on several aspects of the project including identifying opportunities for increasing the diversity of housing types to match Nashvillians’ needs and understanding implications for infrastructure.